 The apprenticeship service will support the English apprenticeship system.
 Scotland, Wales and Northern Ireland have their own arrangements for supporting employers to access apprenticeships.

 To calculate how much you will have to spend through the English system, we plan to use data that we already hold about the home address of your employees.
 We’ll use this data to work out what proportion of your pay bill is paid to employees living in England.
 We’ll make this assessment in early 2017 and will announce the exact date in advance.

 Employers can update their employees’ address as part of their Real Time Information returns.

 You can find more details in our policy paper on apprenticeship funding in England from May 2017.

-That means for every £1 that enters your digital account to spend in England on apprenticeship training, you get £1.10.
+That means for every £1 that enters your account to spend in England on apprenticeship training, you get £1.10.

-Expiry of funds in your digital account
+Expiry of funds in your apprenticeship service account

-Buying apprenticeship training
+Buying apprenticeship training and assessment

 Choosing apprenticeship training